 T-Systems operates data networks and processes data on behalf of its customers worldwide in its own data centers, giving absolute top priority to data protection and data security.
 The ICT provider therefore has its services audited regularly by independent institutes.
-Furthermore, the provider has its compliance with global standards accredited, for instance, through ISO certifications.
+Furthermore, the provider has its compliance with global standards accredited, for instance, through respective certifications.

 As an internationally established standard, ISO 9001 outlines the minimum requirements for a quality management system that an organization must fulfill in order to provide products and services that meet both customer expectations and legal requirements.